-- Contact priority: four equally-sized tiers of your contacts.
-Tier 1 will always contain the top 25% of contacts based on close probability.
-Because the tiers are relative groupings, it’s possible that the range of scores in each tier will shift over time.
-If you have a newer HubSpot account, you may see lower scores in the top tier.
-Then, as more data accumulates on your contacts and customers over time, you may see higher scores in the top tier.
-Tiers can be used as CRM filters to segment your best and/or worst leads.
+- If you have a newer HubSpot account, you may see lower scores in the top tier.
+As more data accumulates on your contacts and customers over time, you may see higher scores in the top tier.
+These categories can be used as CRM filters to segment your best and/or worst leads.

 Please note: you need at least 100 contacts in your HubSpot account to see values for the Contact priority property.

 Using predictive machine learning algorithms, HubSpot analyzes your customers and industry customer sets to determine the probability that your open contacts will close as customers within 90 days.
 To do this, HubSpot looks at the following data: